adamnapieralski/cursor-rules-registry/README.md

     └── user2@company.com/
         └── another-rule.mdc
 ```

+The registry directory can be configured with `cursorRulesRegistry.registryDirectory` setting (see more on Configuration in the section further below).

 ### Applied Rules
 Applied rules are stored in `.cursor/rules/registry/` and are automatically used by Cursor.
 The registry directory is tracked by git but ignored by Cursor, while the applied rules are ignored by git but used by Cursor.